 My specialty with Wordpress is developing (from scratch!) custom themes, built on Bootstrap, that are tightly integrated with Advanced Custom Fields Pro.
 The end-result being an easy-to-use website for both first-time users and website administrators.
 Plugin development is on my list of Wordpress technology to learn next!

 As a Graphic Designer by heart, the idea of bringing static designs to life through motion graphics has always been intriguing.
 Adobe After Effects is a key weapon in my skill-set arsenal.
 (Think Adobe Photoshop with an incredibly advanced animation & audio timeline.)
-Motion Graphics has helped me create instructional App videos, App commercials, Facebook & Instagram advertisements and YouTube pre-roll video advertisements.
+Motion Graphics has helped me create instructional App videos, App commercials, Social Media content, Facebook & Instagram advertisements and YouTube pre-roll advertisements.